How to Engage

 No Compulsion

 Participation is voluntary.
 You can leave anytime.
-We won't track you.
+We use basic analytics and minimal submission logs, not retargeting.

 Respect for Disagreement